vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-carousel-using-slider-layout.md

   }
 ```

-And there you go!
 Now you have a fully functioning carousel for your store.

 ![gif-caroulsel-slider-layout](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-building-a-carousel-using-slider-layout-0.gif) *When inspecting the page, you will notice that the `carousel` block was not used to build the component.*